ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

   handy later on when you're trying to make a decision, and will keep you honest

-### You have more power than you think
-You have a lot of power as an engineer looking for a new job.
-The market right now (2018-2019) is as good as it gets.
-Don't be a jerk about it (obviously!) but be aware that you can ask for a lot.
-Asking nicely will get you most of what you want, so remember to ask!
+## 3.2.
+Planning

+Planning is one of the most crucial aspects of a job hunt.
+Put everything in one calendar (I used Google Calendar) and be very diligent about keeping track of who is supposed to call you when.
+Set reminders to prepare for the call, and take notes!

+Another tip that I can give here: try your best to line up interviews that you care about least first, and the ones that you care about most last.

+## 3.3.
+The tech of tech interviews

+* Get familiar with [Coderpad](https://coderpad.io/), play with the interface.
+* Python pro-tip: you can drop a debugging statement, it'll work just fine (`import pdb; pdb.set_trace();`)
+* Get a headset!
+If you have one already great.
+Otherwise, pick a cheap one from Amazon.
+This helps your interviewer hear you better, and this helps you hear your interview better.
+Win-win.
+* Get a blank paper sheet and a pen near you to write things down.
+If the interviewer hears you typing they'll think you're cheating.

-# Interviews are over.
+# 4. Interviews are over.
 Now what?

 So you've gone through your interviews and hopefully have gotten far enough in the process that you're stressed and unsure about what to do next.
 Negotiating your salary and committing to a decision is no easy task.
 Below I'm laying out my experience with both of these.
 I'm offering some of my personal criteria to evaluate each company, as well as some tips about offer negotiation.
 Ready?

+## 4.1.
+Making the most out of your recruiters

+### 4.1.1.
+Email tips

+* Be as concise as possible.
+* Be aware that your recruiter is juggling between multiple candidates.
+Keep your emails short and precise.
+Instead of saying "when are you free?", say when you're free in the next 3 days
+* State time zones.
+Always.

+### 4.1.2.
+Expectation management

+Be as transparent as you can about your timeline from the beginning.
+In my experience there isn't much benefit to information asymmetry.
+Recruiters are your best allies: the more they know about your particular set of needs, the better off you'll be.
+Why are they allies?
+They usually have financial incentive to meet hiring targets.
+You get in the door, they get paid, both of you are happy!

+Along the same lines: be very diligent about informing your recruiter(s) about changes along the way.
+I found that having a list of names/emails for each company helped immensely (you don't have to think hard about who to email when something changes if you have one place where everything is).
+See below, I kept track of this as part of my big "interaction log" document

+### 4.1.3.
+You have more power than you think
+You have a lot of power as an engineer looking for a new job.
+The market right now (2018-2019) is as good as it gets.
+Don't be a jerk about it (obviously!) but be aware that you can ask for a lot.
+Asking nicely will get you most of what you want, so remember to ask!
+This is really important when it comes to...

-## Offer, compensation and negotiation
+## 4.2.
+Offer, compensation and negotiation

 A couple of links on the subject of negotiation: